-Bright sunshine and high pressure greeted me at Falmouth’s Gyllyngvase beach.
-Morning beach visitors were enjoying a reminder of the sea air before work, sharing the beach with dog walkers and swimmers.
-The Gylly Beach Cafe was already open for breakfast and the town was coming alive for another day.
+Bright sunshine and high pressure greeted me at Gyllyngvase beach.
+Morning visitors were enjoying a reminder of the sea air before work, sharing the beach with dog walkers and swimmers.
+The Gylly Beach Cafe was already open for breakfast and Falmouth was waking up.
 Welcome sunshine lit the rising tide, a respite after recent winter storms.

-The beach as a link to the sea and fishing for John, plus its place in the community.
+The beach as a link to the sea and fishing for John, who also highlights its place in the community.
 You can learn more about the Shark Trust here.

 Bright sunshine and a rising tide at Gyllyngvase beach.

-It’s always a pleasure to visit this high octane Falmouth beach, particularly on a bright weekend morning, when it’s a hive of activity.
+It’s always a pleasure to visit this high octane Falmouth beach, particularly on a bright weekend morning when it’s a hive of activity.
 As a town beach, it holds a natural attraction for townspeople, with volleyball nets, a popular cafe and a safe swimming environment.
-The tide was low during this re-visit and there was plenty of space for everyone, in and out of the water.
-There are pleasant gardens by the beach too, with fine views to enjoy over Falmouth Bay, looking round from Pendennis Castle to the Helford Estuary.
+The tide was low during this visit and there was plenty of space for everyone, both in and out of the water.
+There are pleasant gardens by the beach too, with fine views to enjoy over Falmouth Bay as you look round from Pendennis Castle to the Helford Estuary.

 Mary explains what it’s like to swim at Gyllyngvase (see Peter also, lower down on this page).

 A view of the beach from the rocks at low tide.

-A mountainous sea thundered against Gyllyngvase beach for this early spring re-visit.
+A mountainous sea thundered against Gyllyngvase beach for this early spring visit.
 Icy winds and a morning chill set the tone.
 An ebb tide clawed at the sand, leaving thirty feet of trace on the sand before returning to the beach.
-Above the sea, an apocalytic sky, with clouds full of snow, threatened to add its contents to the elemental mix.
+Above the sea, an apocalyptic sky, with clouds full of snow, threatened to add its contents to the elemental mix.

 The attraction of the sea for Matt.